ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 The Mass Storage function driver makes your device look like a removable disk to the USB host.
 You can copy files to and from it.

 The Mouse function driver makes your device look like an HID mouse to the USB host.
-It moves the mouse cursor on your PC.
+It moves the mouse pointer on your PC.

 Serial

-The Serial function driver makes your device look like one or more COM ports to a Windows USB host.
+The Serial function driver makes your device look like one or more COM ports to a Windows, Mac OS, or Linux USB host.
 You can use standard Win32 functions to communicate with the device, just like if it were connected to a real RS232 port.
-For the multi-port option, we provide a custom Windows driver, since the built-in Windows driver supports only one port.
+For the multi-port option, we provide a custom Windows USB serial driver, since the built-in Windows driver supports only one port.
+Our driver also allows using only 1/2 the number of endpoints, saving them for other uses.

 sud_SerialWriteData(port, pBuf, len)